andrewfraley/magic_mapper/README.md

 -   Increase the OLED light (green button)
 -   Set a specific OLED light value (not configured by default)
 -   Cycle the energy savings modes (yellow button)
--   Set a specific energy savings mode (not configured by default)
+-   Set a specific energy savings mode
+-   Turn the screen off (9 button - uses set_energy_mode)
 -   Toggle the Eye Comfort Mode (also known as Reduce Blue Light) (blue button)
 -   Launch an app (not configured by default)